noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 16/5/2021 **Francesca** all the day torture me.
 It's impossible, I cannot concentrate over my work.
 Speak always about death, drug, destruction.
 It's an absurdity that she is free to torture an European citizen.

+- 21/5/2021 I've got extreme backache.
+Backache is inducted with electromagnetic weapons.
+It's torture.
+When I say it to my father, **Alessandro** and **Francesca** in the neural application environment transmitted by the Collserola tower start laughing.

 ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)